pull-stream/pull-abortable/README.md

   sink
 )
 //at any time you can abort the pipeline,
-//the soruce will be cleaned up, and any
+//the source will be cleaned up, and any
 //error will be passed to the sink next time it reads. atAnyTime(function () {
   abortable.abort()